|

 The Strand; 85, The Strand

-Story: Demanding "Quick, Watson, the needle!",
+Story: Demanding "Quick, Watson, the

-Holmes begins sewing his kerchief.
-He tells Watson
+needle!", Holmes begins sewing his kerchief.
+He

-complex code within a code.
-They travel to the Strand
+solution to a complex code within a code.
+They

-where they meet Lestrade, and where Holmes accuses a
+travel to the Strand where they meet Lestrade, and

-young woman of selling artificial fish and chips.
+where Holmes accuses a young woman of selling

-Although the gang is captured, Holmes discovers that
+artificial fish and chips.
+Although the gang is

-the clue should not have led him there.
+have led him there.

 |